keichi/hpcmaspa17-pfanalyzer/src/5_evaluation.md

 Under this condition, we measured and compared the maximum traffic load on links.
 Figure\ \ref{fig:nas-cg-multi-congestion} shows the simulation results in the case of the NAS CG benchmark.
+In this graph, red bars represent the results of \mbox{D-mod-K} routing while blue bars represent the results of dynamic routing.
+The vertical axis represents the simulated maximum traffic load normalized by the maximum traffic load when linear node selection, block process placement and \mbox{D-mod-K} routing is adopted.

-What stands out in this plot is that dynamic routing consistently achieves lower traffic load compared to static \mbox{D-mod-K} routing.
+What stands out in Fig.\ \ref{fig:nas-cg-multi-congestion} is that dynamic routing consistently achieves lower traffic load compared to static
+\mbox{D-mod-K} routing.
 The reduction of traffic load was largest when linear node selection and block process placement was adopted.
 Under this configuration, dynamic routing slashed maximum traffic load by 50% compared to
 \mbox{D-mod-K} routing.
 In addition, the graph reveals that cyclic process placement always increased maximum traffic load compared to block process